michaelgraemeshort/michaelgraemeshort.github.io/_posts/2020-07-11-sublime_on_wsl.md

 5. Restart Ubuntu
 6. `subl` now launches Sublime.

-Notes:
+**Notes:**
 - `cd` on its own also cds to your home directory
-- You don't have to use nano
+- You don't have to use Nano
 - You don't have to put your alias in `.profile', I only put it there because of [this](https://github.com/michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/blob/master/readmes/04_updating_terminal.md), which is excellent
 - You don't have to use `subl` either.
-Use whatever you want
+Call it whatever you want
 - After adding Sublime's installation directory to PATH, `subl` worked for me in Powershell but not Ubuntu, hence the need for an alias.

-I may expand this post after I have got to grips with Sublime.
+I may expand this post as I get to grips with Sublime.